Joseph M. Humire

 Joseph Humire testifies in a hearing by the House Committee on Foreign Affairs Subcommittee on the Western Hemisphere (WHEM) and Subcommittee on the Middle East and North Africa (MENA) on “Iran and Hezbollah in the Western Hemisphere” held on Wednesday, March 18, 2015.

-Chairman Duncan, Chairwoman Ros-Lehtinen, Ranking Members Sires and Deutch, and distinguished members of both subcommittee’s.
-Good morning, and thank you for your leadership on this issue and inviting me to appear before you today.
+Chairman Duncan, Chairwoman Ros-Lehtinen, Ranking Members Sires and Deutch, distinguished members of both subcommittees.
+Good morning, and it’s a privilege to appear before you today.

 The death of Dr. Alberto Nisman on January 18th, shocked us all.
 I remember receiving the news on a late Sunday afternoon in quit disbelief.
 Hoping this was just another internet rumor.
 Unfortunately, several hours later, his death was confirmed.
 Aside from the shock—at the time—my initial reaction was that Iran was involved.
 Of course, this is not proven—and most likely we’ll never know all the circumstances surrounding his mysterious death.
 But as time goes by, and more evidence is revealed—we DO know more about the extent to which Iran has infiltrated Argentina.